 A hybrid Windows Hello for Business deployment needs an Azure Active Directory subscription.
 The hybrid key trust deployment, does not need a premium Azure Active Directory subscription.

 You can deploy Windows Hello for Business in any environment with Windows Server 2008 R2 or later domain controllers.
-However, the key trust deployment needs an adequate number of Windows Server 2016 domain controllers at each site where users authenticate using Windows Hello for Business.
-Read the Planning an adequate number of Windows Server 2016 Domain Controllers for Windows Hello for Business deployments to learn more.
+However, the key trust deployment needs an adequate number of Windows Server 2016 or later domain controllers at each site where users authenticate using Windows Hello for Business.
+Read the Planning an adequate number of Windows Server 2016 or later Domain Controllers for Windows Hello for Business deployments to learn more.

 Review these requirements and those from the Windows Hello for Business planning guide and worksheet.
 Based on your deployment decisions you may need to upgrade your on-premises Active Directory or your Azure Active Directory subscription to meet your needs.

 - Active Directory Domain Functional Level